mmorency2021/openshift-logging-solutions/README.md

 # openshift-logging-solutions
-This repo will show how to use OpenShift Cluster-Logging Stack Vector as Forwarder instead of using Fluentd.
-From Client like DU/CU SNO/MMO Clusters can forward APP, AUDIT and INFRA Logs to centralize Logging-HUB to External Elasticsearch Server
+This repository demonstrates how to configure OpenShift Cluster-Logging Stack Vector as a forwarder to LokiStack, using an S3 bucket from OpenShift Data Foundation instead of AWS S3.
+It also shows how to integrate Loki to Grafana for logs views.

 ## Prerequisites
 In order to install and configure OpenShift Logging the following prerequisites must be met before starting the process.